 Smarter Travel is a national policy document which sets out a broad vision for the future and establishes objectives and targets for transport.
-The aim is that by 2020 future population and economic growth will have to predominantly take place in sustainable compact areas, with a consequent reduction in dispersed development and long distance commuting.
-It establishes key policy objectives and targets for all regional policies and plans.
+The document examines past trends in population and economic growth and transport and concludes that these trends are unsustainable into the future.
+The aim is that by 2020 future population and economic growth will have to predominantly take place in sustainable compact urban and rural areas which discourage dispersed development and long commuting.
+This document sets out ambitious targets which involve a complete turnaround on current trends.
+It establishes key policy objectives and targets for all regional policies and plans - including the Regional Planning Guidelines for the GDA and this Strategy.
+Among the key findings of Smarter Travel are: